 - Click Redeliver Programs to resubmit.

-- Once your application's status returns to Complete, we will resume Verification (typically within 5 business days).
-If it has been more than 5 business days since you redelivered your application, contact customer service.
+- Once your application's status returns to Complete, we will resume verification (typically within five business days).
+If it has been more than five business days since you redelivered your application, contact customer service.

 How Undelivery Affects Your Application Timeline

-It can take up to four weeks for applications to be verified and you will not be alerted to errors before that point.
+It can take up to 10 business days for applications to be verified, and you will not be alerted to errors before that point.
 Because undelivery adds time to the verification process, it can delay your application.
 It is best to complete your application accurately the first time to avoid undelivery; however, if your application is undelivered, make corrections and resubmit as soon as possible to avoid any further delays.

 Redelivery of your application does not change your submission date, but it does affect the date your application is considered complete.
 Contact your programs to determine any effects this may have on your application.